First Aired - 1/7/1996

 - Pass the Popcorn: Upon Principal Skinner's realization that his mother is in the park wearing a dress that will turn tye-dye when rained on and change her behaviour...Superintendent Chalmers: Now this I gotta see!

 - "The Pin Pals": Homer (nuclear technician), Moe (bartender), Apu (convenience store keeper) and Otto (bus driver and The Stoner).
 Otto was later replaced with Mr. Burns (Corrupt Corporate Executive)

 - "The Home Wreckers": Jacques (professional bowler), Princess Kashmir (belly dancer/stripper), Mindy Simmons (nuclear power plant worker) and Lurleen Lumpkin (country singer)

-- Tempting Fate: After Homer told his Family nothing would stop his team, we got a scene of Mr. Burns finding a check about bowling.
-Smithers explained it was about "boweling".
+- Tempting Fate: After Homer tells his family nothing will stop his team, we get a scene of Mr. Burns finding a check about bowling.
+Smithers explains it's about "boweling".
 Then he spots the true bowling check.

 - They Killed Kenny Again: While high on ether, Mr. Burns mistakes Hans Moleman as the Lucky Charms leprechaun, and uses a drill to get his Lucky Charms.Hans: Oh no, my brains.